Share this Article

 Pros of a signing two-year lease

 The main perk that comes with signing a two-year lease is avoiding the inevitable rent increase, which can usually range from 1 percent to 1.5 percent.
+(Here are tips for negotiating with your landlord if your lease is up during the pandemic).

 (If you’re unfamiliar, “net effective rent” is what you would pay each month if the amount you save from your "free month(s)" was spread throughout the term of your lease.
 But be warned: that’s not how it usually works.
 Instead, you get your free month(s)—your lease tells you when—and what you actually pay each month, is a higher “gross rent.”
 Need help with the math?
 Check out Brick Underground's Gross Rent Calculator, below.)